 At the time of writing, there are five sales types on AutoBidMaster:

 Each of the abovementioned types is designated to deliver the best experience for our buyers.
-Not surprisingly, there are a few most salient differences between them.
-They lay mainly in the way the auction takes place.
+Obviously, there are a few most small differences between them.
+Details that lay mainly in the way the auction takes place.

 Arguably, the most common sale type is the pure sale.
 The vehicle will be awarded to the highest bidder after the live auction ends.
 The bidding closes, the highest bid wins, and the car is sold.
 That’s it.